JihongOh/PC-netpharm-transcriptomics/CT_network/CT_README.md

 This preprocessing pipeline is part of a broader network pharmacology study investigating the therapeutic mechanisms of *Polygonum cuspidatum* using integrative computational methods.

-## License

-This code is released under the **CC0 1.0 Universal (Public Domain)** license, allowing unrestricted use for research and commercial purposes.

 ## Contact & Support

 For questions, suggestions, or issues: